sjini/LoRa_Field_Test/README.md

 This is a Mqtt listener/publisher for LoRa Field tester (RAK10701).
 This script should be run as service on your ChirpStack server.
 You will need to set parameter <application_id> to match yours.
 You can optain it either from ChirpStack GUI or via ChirpStack API
-It is possible to run the script on different machine (other than ChirpStack server), but you will need to change the <broker_address> to match your ChirpStask IP and configure mqtt authentication (username, password, jwt..)
+It is possible to run the script on different machine (other than ChirpStack server), but you will need to change the <broker_address> to match your ChirpStask IP and configure mqtt authentication (username, password, jwt..).
 On downlink, device expects 6 values as an array.
 Here is a sample

                [1, 140, 147, 1, 23, 2]